Karann23/Phishing_URL_Scanner/README.md

-# 🛡️ Phishing URL Scanner - Brainwave Matrix Internship Project
+# 🛡️ Phishing URL Scanner

-This project is part of the Brainwave Matrix Internship.
-It is a Python-based phishing URL detection tool that uses heuristics and typo-squatting analysis to detect suspicious links.
+This project is a Python-based phishing URL detection tool that uses heuristics and typo-squatting analysis to detect suspicious links.

 ## 🔍 Features
 - ✅ Detects typo-squatting (e.g., `faceboook.com`)